Terry Fox Foundation

 About Terry Fox Foundation:

-Founded in 1988, Terry Fox Foundation (TFF) raises funds and awareness for cancer research.
-The charity was founded to honour the legacy of Terry Fox and his Marathon of Hope.
-Terry Fox was diagnosed with bone cancer in 1977 and ran 5,373 km across Canada to raise awareness and money for cancer research.
-He died in 1981 after cancer spread to his lungs.
-TFF’s mission is to realize Terry Fox’s vision of a cancer-free world by funding cancer research.
+Founded in 1988, Terry Fox Foundation (TFF) funds cancer research.
+The charity honours the legacy of Terry Fox and his Marathon of Hope.
+Fox was diagnosed with bone cancer in 1977, and his leg was amputated above the knee.
+In 1980 he began his journey to run across Canada to raise awareness and money for cancer research.
+He made it 5,373 kilometers before needing to stop as cancer spread to his lungs.
+He died in 1981.
+TFF aims to achieve Fox’s vision of a cancer-free world.

 My anchor